increase conversions on your website

 Use Alt Text for Images

-Images improve user experience, but search engines can’t “see” them.
-If your images lack alt text, they won’t contribute to rankings, and visually impaired users won’t be able to understand their content.
+Images improve the experience, but search engines cannot “see” them.
+If your images lack alt text, they will not contribute to rankings, and screen reader users cannot understand them.

-Adding descriptive, keyword-relevant alt text helps search engines index your images properly while improving accessibility.
-Instead of “image123.jpg,” use “Fast-loading ecommerce website design for better conversions”.
-Optimised images bring in organic traffic and keep users engaged, increasing the likelihood of increased conversions.
+Descriptive, relevant alt text helps search engines index your images and improves accessibility.
+Instead of “image123.jpg,” use something like “Fast-loading ecommerce website design for better conversions”.
+Optimised images bring in organic traffic and keep users engaged.

 74